Nothing gets the attention of visitors to our Canongate shop like the fur and leather pouches hanging on our walls.

 For the gentleman who likes to make an entrance, you can’t beat a mask sporran.
 Made from the head of an animal, such as badger, musquash or fox, it’s sure to get everyone talking.

-With a Prince Charlie or Argyll for High Victorian glamour, or for a Laird of the Manor take on a Tweed.
+With informed confidence - either with a Prince Charlie or Argyll for High Victorian glamour, or for a Laird of the Manor take, opt for a Tweed.

 Shop Mask Sporrans

 The regulations and conventions surrounding piper and regimental sporrans are as complex as the pipes and regiments themselves.
-But suffice to say they’re made of horsehair - and if you don’t understand what they represent, you shouldn’t be buying one.
+Suffice to say they’re made of horsehair - and their superior length and decorative details ensure they prevail as the most dramatic in style and visual impact!

 Shop Piper & Regimental Sporrans